-- Must have attended a California high school for 3 or more years, or - Attained credits earned in California from a California high school equivalent to three or more years of full-time high school course work and attended a combination of elementary, middle and/or high schools in California for a total of three or more years, and - Must have graduated from a California high school or attained the equivalent of a high school diploma (received a GED or passed the California High School Proficiency Exam); - Must have registered or currently be enrolled at an accredited institution of higher education in California; - Must have filed or will file an affidavit stating that will apply for legal residency as soon as possible; and - May not be a non-immigrant holding a valid lettered non-immigrant Visa 5.
+- Attended a combination of California high school, adult school, and community college for the equivalent of three (3) years or more or - Three (3) or more years of California high school coursework and attended a combination of California elementary, secondary, and high school of three (3) years or more.
+AND - Graduated with a California high school diploma or have the equivalent (i.e. California-issued GED, CHSPE) or - Completed an associate's degree from a California Community College or - Completed the minimum requirements at a California Community College for transfer to the California State University or the University of California. - Must have registered or currently be enrolled at an accredited institution of higher education in California; - Must have filed or will file an affidavit stating that will apply for legal residency as soon as possible; and - May not be a non-immigrant holding a valid lettered non-immigrant Visa 5.